italiangrid/storm/release-notes/StoRM-v1.11.7.md

 ### Installation and configuration

+Check the the [StoRM WebDAV installation and configuration guide][storm-webdav-guide] for `storm-webdav` detailed installation and configuration information.

 You can find information about upgrade, clean installation and configuration of StoRM services in the [System Administration Guide][storm-sysadmin-guide] of the [Documentation][storm-documentation] section.

 [storm-documentation]: {{site.baseurl}}/documentation.html
 [storm-sysadmin-guide]: {{site.baseurl}}/documentation/sysadmin-guide/1.11.7